AP Johnson Blog About Consulting

 What This Means for You

 If you collect data on how users interact with your product, the end of the year is the perfect time to turn this data into fun, shareable recaps.
-When done well, end of year recaps make your users feel more connected to your product and turn them into advocates for your product externally.
-They help boost brand awareness, deepen brand loyalty, and drive viral growth.Good end of year recaps do take a decent amount of preparation and effort to create, but as long as you follow the guidelines above you can expect to see these efforts pay off across your entire organization.Here’s to another year of creative, engaging, and memorable recaps ahead!
+When done well, end of year recaps make your users feel more connected to your product and turn them into external advocates.
+They help boost brand awareness, deepen brand loyalty, and drive viral growth.That said, good end of year recaps take a lot of effort and preparation to create, and they aren't the right fit for every product.¹ So before you dive in, make sure this is something your customers and business can actually benefit from.
+If so, then the guidelines above should give you everything you need to create a memorable and engaging recap that keeps your users coming back for more.

 Join my newsletter to get new posts straight to your inbox: